(20 ILCS 505/35.5)

 (c) The Inspector General shall be the primary liaison between the

-Department and the Department of State Police with regard to investigations
+Department and the Illinois State Police with regard to investigations

 conducted under the Inspector General's auspices.